kryzin/kryzin-com/README.md

   - change in flexsearch index
 - Responsivness
   - icons in settings are not centered on mobile
-- Search highlighting (match input)

 **Might add in the future:**

+- testing with jest/react testing lib
 - Font Size switch
 - Search hide (initial on icon, onClick - expand fron right)
 - Adjust utterance with Theme Mode